codas-hep/codas-hep.github.io/content/pages/index.md

 The school offers a limited number of young researchers an opportunity to learn these skills from experienced scientists and instructors.
 Successful applicants will receive lodging and some level of travel support to attend the school.
 Both Ph.D. students and postdoctoral researchers are encouraged to apply.
 Financial support for participants will be limited to those associated to U.S. academic institutions.

-Applications for the CoDaS-HEP 2019 school are not yet being accepted.
-Please watch this webpage for announcements and information about applying.
+The CoDaS-HEP 2019 school will take place at the [Princeton Center for Theoretical Science (PCTS)](http://pcts.princeton.edu/pcts/index.html) in [Jadwin Hall](https://goo.gl/maps/x1tAczDvWFB2) on the Princeton University campus.

+**16 Apr 2019: Applications are now open to attend CoDaS-HEP 2019.
+Please use this [Google Form](https://docs.google.com/forms/d/1-YMuVAdFMkHW1aNJ-54rQjuLVIW2HFBCsMk7IlLMY30/edit) to apply.
+The deadline for application is 7 May, 2019.
+Applicants will be notified regarding acceptance and available travel support by 17 May.**

 Questions can be sent to [codas-hep@googlegroups.com](codas-hep@googlegroups.com).